 handmade fresh noodles

 Fresh noodle made by hand is known as "手擀面".
-The noodle is made from the wheat-based dough by cutting a super larger piece of dough into small and uniform noodle strips.
+The noodle is made from wheat-based dough by cutting a super larger piece of dough into small and uniform noodle strips.

 Hand pulled noodle